Kate Middleton And Prince William Split: Ten Years Later, Find Out Why

 Kate Middleton and Prince William are the perfect couple and an inspiration to romantics everywhere.
 As the Duke and Duchess of Cambridge, they fulfill their royal duties with grace and aplomb.
-As Kate and Wills, they delight the world with their charm and obvious love for each other.
+As Kate and Will, they delight the world with their charm and obvious love for each other.

 Prince William and Kate Middleton are a cracking couple.
 I said to them once, “you’ve got my vote.”